-Core Compete, a SAS Gold Partner and Reseller, has been migrating SAS workloads to the public cloud for more than five years.
+Core Compete, a SAS Platinum Partner and Reseller, has been migrating SAS workloads to the public cloud for more than five years.
 The organization has considerable experience in modernising SAS to run natively on various cloud platforms and containers.
 It uses an approach and methodology that not only reduce the overall migration and modernisation costs but also the overall TCO for the SAS Platform.
 In March, AWS awarded ISV Workload Migration competency to Core Compete for SAS workload migration to AWS.

 Core Compete is an essential global SAS Partner because of its expertise in cloud migration and experience in different verticals and territories.
 It allows SAS to address customers' needs by helping them understand and adopt analytics effectively.
 I caught up with Sunil Adlakha, Partner at Core Compete, to understand trends driving the company's work.

 At SAS, we believe that analytics is the heart of digital transformation.
 What is your experience?

 I think the digital transformation has only been possible because of two things.
 First, the vision of organisations adopting data as an asset and using the insights from that data to make better and more informed decisions.
 And second, the rise in computing power enabled by cloud platforms.
 Whether you are seeking to create compelling customer experiences, trying to improve productivity or automating a process in your organisation, analytics, machine learning and deep learning techniques are central and are crucial to success.
 SAS offers a reliable analytics platform, and now with the rise in computing power, organisations can now explore and process additional sources of data to improve the results.

 What do you think is the real key to successful digital transformation?